MyersResearchGroup/UCF2SBOL/README.md

  **/path/to/your/json-simple-1.1.1.jar**: Path to the json-simple JAR file.

  **/path/to/your/libSBOLj-2.4.0-withDependencies.jar**: Path to the libSBOLj JAR file with dependencies.

+ **UCF2SBOL.UCF2SBOL.Cello2SBOL**: Main Class that specifies the main class to be executed.
+This is the entry point of the program.

  Add commandline arguments listed from the examples above and explained in the overview below.